DerekSelander/dsdump/README.md

 OPTIONS
      -c, --color
              Adds color to output

+     -f, --filter FilterWord
+             Specify classes to filter by (case insensitive, can be used mul- tiple times)

      -a, --arch architecture
              Specify the arichtecture if file is FAT.
 Understands x86_64h, x86_64, arm64, arm64e

      -u, --undefined
              Only display undefined (externally referenced) symbols or classes

      -U, --defined
              Only display defined (internally implemented) symbols or classes

      -v, --verbose
              Specifies the verbosity level.
 The -v option can be used multiple times, while the long argument sets the exact level 0-5.
 Kind of like codesign(1)'s verbosity that everyone complains about...

      --objc  Dump the Objective-C classes

      --swift
              Dump the Swift type descriptors (classes, structs, enums)

      -h, --help
              Print out this beautiful, helpful document

 EXAMPLES
      List ObjC internal/external classes referenced/implemented by vmmap: dsdump --objc $(which vmmap)

      List the Objective-C external classes called by vmmap: dsdump --objc $(which vmmap) -u

      List the Objective-C internal classes implemented by vmmap: dsdump --objc $(which vmmap) -U

      Perform an Objective-C "class-dump" in color of vmmap dsdump --objc $(which vmmap) -U -vvvc

      Thoroughly dump the Swift content in color in the Console app dsdump --swift
            /Applications/Utilities/Console.app/Contents/MacOS/Console -cvvvv

 ENVIRONMENT
      DSCOLOR Enables color.
 Alternatively, use -c